JulianEhiem/background-color-changer/README.md

 # Background Color Changer
-> This is a simple project that changes the backgound color of the page and returns the name of the color.
+> This is a simple project that changes the background color of the page and returns the name of the color.

 ![](images/bg-color-changer-screenshot.png)